 In table 2.8 individuals are grouped according to whether they are employed, unemployed or inactive.
-The percentage of unemployed individuals rose from 2.3% in 1986 to 6.5% in 1998.11 The major increase took place between 1992 and 1998.
-However, notice that the increase in unemployment was accompanied by a decrease in inactivity of roughly the same magnitude.
-Despite the jump in the unemployment rate, the proportion of working-able people with zero income remained roughly unchanged between 1986 and 1998.
+The percentage of unemployed individuals rose from 2.3% in 1986 to 6.5% in 1998.
+The major increase took place between 1992 and 1998.
+However, notice an interesting fact: the increase in unemployment was not accompanied by a fall in the employment rate, since there was a big drop in inactivity.
+Despite the mentioned jump in the unemployment rate, the proportion of working-able people with zero income remained roughly unchanged between 1986 and 1998.
 Notice that for inequality measures it is irrelevant whether the individual has zero income because she is unemployed or because she is not looking for a job.
-Hence, aggregate changes in labor market participation might not have played a significant role on inequality changes.